ambailey7/CS412-NP-Complete-Project/README.md

 ## Approximate Solution
-The input is exactly the same as the exact solution.
-It will run 100 iterations of the hill climbing algorithm to find the shortest possible solution.
+The input is exactly the same as for the exact solution.
+It will run the nearest neighbor algorithm to greedily choose the closest solution.
+A hill climbing implementation is also provided, reminiscent of a slower attempt at an approximation solution.